Your ALS doctor or care team can help you determine

 Caregivers will be asked to complete a questionnaire at the baseline visit and every 12 weeks during the trial.
-A caregiver is a person who regularly looks after and provides the necessary care for a person with ALS.
+A caregiver is a person who regularly looks after and provides the necessary care for a person living with ALS.
 A caregiver can also be a professional, such as a hired personal assistant or hired nursing staff.

 What should participants in the PHOENIX trial expect?

 Each participant will be in the PHOENIX trial for approximately 1 year (48 weeks).

 Participants in the PHOENIX trial will have a 60% chance of receiving AMX0035 and 40% chance of receiving placebo.